mialkin/docs/tools/prometheus.md

 See also the [↑ best practices for naming metrics and labels](https://prometheus.io/docs/practices/naming/).

+> CAUTION: Remember that every unique combination of key-value label pairs represents a new time series, which can dramatically increase the amount of data stored.
+Do not use labels to store dimensions with high cardinality (many different label values), such as user IDs, email addresses, or other unbounded sets of values.

 A **sample** is a single value at a point in time in a time series.
 Samples form the actual time series data.
 Each sample consists of:

 - a float64 value